Why Should You Own The Trade Desk?

 - Now- RTB (real-time-bidding)

-- Automatic bidding that goes on when you load a YouTube video or a web page
+- Automatic bidding that goes on when you load a YouTube video or a webpage

 - The Trade Desk specializes in software that helps ad agencies handle these RTB auctions most effectively